You Need a Denver Injury Attorney Who is There for You, Every Step of the Way

 Accidents can result in a multitude of different injuries.
-A Denver injury lawyer will work with medical and financial experts to obtain the maximum compensation for all of your past and future injuries.
+A Colorado injury lawyer will work with medical and financial experts to obtain the maximum compensation for all of your past and future injuries.
 Examples of common personal injury cases include:

 - Brain injuries: A traumatic brain injury can result in any time you experience a blow to the head.
 TBIs may have an ongoing and sometimes permanent effect on your everyday life, including your ability to work and to perform your daily activities.

 - Spinal cord injuries (SCIs): An SCI is one of the most devastating injuries a person can suffer.
 A complete spinal cord injury results in total loss of muscle control and feeling below the injury site.
 An incomplete or partial spinal cord injury impairs but does not destroy feeling or muscle control.

 - Broken bones or fractures: A fracture is a partial or complete break in the bone.
 One of the most common personal injuries, a broken bone will be classified as open or closed.
 An open fracture is also referred to as a “compound” fracture, which means that the bone pokes through the skin and can be seen or a deep wound exposes the bone through the skin.
 A closed (or “simple”) fracture is one in which the bone is broken but the skin remains intact.

 - Internal injuries: Broken ribs, a collapsed lung, or a ruptured spleen can result from an accident.